SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/Considerations.md

 Organizations can be both grantmakers and grant seekers, but Agentforce Nonprofit Grantmaking is specifically geared towards organizational funders who make charitable grants (and/or PRI loans) to nonprofits.
-* Grantmaking: Organizations that implements grant programs and provides funding to individuals/organizations.
+* Grantmaking: Organizations that implement grant programs and provide funding to individuals/organizations.
   * AFNP Grantmaking provides additional functionality that supports the various stages of grantmaking activities from inquiry through disbursement and reporting.
 * Grant seeking: Organizations/individuals looking to apply and receive funds to support their work.
   * AFNP Fundraising features support grant seeking activities and can be customized to align with the specific needs of how an organization tracks institutional donations and monitoring outcomes of program delivery.